Malga-Vision/SP-classification-ESAOTE/README.md

 The goal of this project is to propose a method to automatically detect and classify standard planes (SP) in liver ultrasound (US) videos.
-The operator - commonly a nurse - should detect the most informative images within each US video, in order to later provide them to physicians for diagnostic purposes.
+The operator - commonly a nurse - should detect the most informative images within each US video, to later provide them to physicians for diagnostic purposes.
 Such frames are known as standard planes and are identified by the presence of specific anatomical structures within the image.
 Given the nature of this imaging technique (being highly noisy and subject to device settings and manual skills of the operator) and the resulting challenge of recognising anatomical structures (often not clearly visible even by expert